La cruz del diablo

-La cruz del diablo (translation: The Devil's Cross) is a 1974 Spanish horror film directed by John Gilling (his first film since he left Hammer Films in 1967) and starring Carmen Sevilla, Adolfo Marsillach, Ramiro Oliveros and Emma Cohen.
-Its plot concerns a hashish-smoking British writer who travels to Spain to visit his sister, only to discover she has been murdered by a satanic cult.
+La cruz del diablo (English: "The Devil's Cross") is a 1974 Spanish horror film directed by John Gilling from a screenplay by Paul Naschy and Juan Jose Porto, and starring Carmen Sevilla, Adolfo Marsillach, Ramiro Oliveros and Emma Cohen.
+The film is based on three short stories written by Gustavo Adolfo Bécquer.
+Its plot concerns a British writer who travels to Spain to visit his sister, only to discover she has been murdered by a satanic cult.

+The film was only released theatrically in Spain in March 1975, and was never dubbed in English nor shown outside of Spain.
+It was Gilling's final film before his death in 1984.